 The Observer Hotel (1909) demonstrates the rebuilding of the Rocks in the post-plague era.
 It is a well-preserved example of a hotel, originally offering accommodation on upper levels.
 It replaced two hotels that had previously stood on the site; the Observer Tavern and the Waterman's Arms (1840s).
 The cellar of the Waterman's Arms was incorporated into the later building.

-It embodies changes to The Rocks in the loss of its residential component.
-It represents changes in laws governing accommodation on licensed premises by virtue of the new (1950s) second floor bathroom and WC.
+The Observer embodies changes to The Rocks in the loss of its residential component.
 It is an important functioning remnant of the many hotels which once dotted The Rocks.